Non-Tech Gift Guide to Reduce Screen Time--Our Top 5 Picks

 Ages 8+

-- Kingdomino A twist on traditional dominoes where players use tiles to create a small kingdom
+• Kingdomino This game offers a twist on traditional dominoes, where players use tiles to create a small kingdom.

-- Taco Cat Goat Cheese Pizza A twist on slap jack.
-This one gets a little wild sometimes, but is lots of fun!
+• Taco Cat Goat Cheese Pizza: A lively twist on slap jack—this game can get a little wild sometimes, but is lots of fun!

-- Flash!
-A dice game that’s like a simplified version of Yahtzee.
+• Flash!: This dice game is like a simplified version of Yahtzee

-- Codemaster One player game that teaches coding in which players go through increasingly more difficult challenges.
+• Codemaster: A one-player game that teaches coding.
+Players go through increasingly difficult challenges.

 Ages 10+

-- Cahoots A cooperative card game where everyone is on the same team.
+• Cahoots: A cooperative card game where everyone is on the same team, strategizing to win together.

 5. Books we love